Latest SeedProd News

 Pro Tip: Click the Save button to save your changes before adding your payment button.

-To add Stripe checkout to your page, search for the Payment Button block and drag it onto your live preview.
+To add a Stripe checkout payment link to your page, search for the Payment Button block and drag it onto your live preview.

 How to accept stripe payments with SeedProd payment button